-Drinking orange juice after brushing teeth can create a strange and unpleasant taste.
+Drinking orange juice after brushing teeth often leads to a sharp and unpleasant taste that many people notice.

 1. Understanding the Role of Sodium Lauryl Sulfate in Toothpaste